 But, because of their hidden code, the only thing the proprietary CRM vendors could offer was Web services.
 'You could interact with your salesforce via Web services.'

 The powerful thing about CRM is that it's a foundation for building, customizing and using all sorts of applications internally.
-Web services, just editing XML files going back and forth, is not a good development environment for
+Web services, just editing XML files going back and forth, is not a good development environment for building and customizing CRM applications for enterprises.

 So, this Web services push is proprietary vendors doing a good job of marketing a weakness as a strength.